EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 <pre>
 model.fit(x_train_scaled, y_train, validation_split=0.2, epochs=350, callbacks=[early_stopping_monitor])
 </pre>
 We will run 350 epochs.
-Validation split divides the data into 2 parts; the model uses current variable weights on the split part.
+Validation split divides the data into 2 parts; the model uses current variable weights on the split part to  evaluate loss and other metrics at the end of each epoch.
 <pre>
 Train on 21576 samples, validate on 5394 samples
 Epoch 1/350